-The U.S. Bureau of Labor Statistics (BLS) list of the 30 fastest growing occupations includes five categories of tech jobs.
+No Downturn in Jobs for IT - The U.S. Bureau of Labor Statistics (BLS) list of the 30 fastest growing occupations includes five categories of tech jobs.
 From 2006 to 2016, the need for network systems and data communications professionals, the position category with greatest demand, is projected to increase by 53.4 percent.

 For the same 10-year period, the demand for computer software engineers is projected to increase by 44.6 percent.
 Twenty-nine percent more computer systems analysts will likewise be needed, as well as 28.6 percent more database administrators.
 Demand for computer software engineers/systems software engineers will increase by almost as much, 28.2 percent.